minecraftforum/rules/rules/minecraft_pocket_edition/rules.markdown

 * __No Duplicate Suggestions__

-  Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-exisiting topic.
+  Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-existing topic.

 * __No Vague Suggestions__

   Suggestions that are vague or unclear will be removed, for proper discussion to happen suggestions must be well explained and if necessary, well demonstrated.

-* __No Wishlists__
+* __No Wish Lists__

   Do not post more than one suggestion per topic.
 Very closely related suggestions are fine, but separate suggestions require separate topics.
-"Wishlists" will be closed or deleted.
+"Wish lists" will be closed or deleted.

 * __No Small Suggestions__